 How to Serve

 You should serve Spanish rice hot with your favorite main dish, such as tacos.
 It goes great as a filling in vegetable burritos or chalupa.
 You can also add it to other recipes.
-It also goes well with beans, refried Beans and 7 layer dip.
+It also goes well with tortilla chips, beans, refried Beans and 7 layer dip.

 Which Toppings go well with this rice?
 We like to serve the Mexican rice with avocados, sour cream, shredded cheese, tortillas, and lime wedges.
 But you can add your own favorite toppings.